spack/spack/lib/spack/docs/environments.rst

 This configuration sets the default compiler for all packages to ``intel``.

-"""""""""""""""""""""""
-Included configurations
-"""""""""""""""""""""""

-Spack environments allow an ``include`` heading in their yaml schema.
-This heading pulls in external configuration files and applies them to the Environment.
+The ``include`` config section, covered in :ref:`included-scopes`, pulls in external configuration files and applies them to the Environment.

 .. code-block:: yaml